ardabbour/cpp-template/README.md

 # MyProject

-MyProject is a C++ library for for adding and subtracting numbers.
+MyProject is a C++ library for adding and subtracting numbers.

 ## Installation